edriso/munajaa/README.md

-# Munajaa

-A spiritual daily tracker for Muslims to record prayers, dhikr, and good deeds.

 <div align="center">
   <img src="src/assets/heart-logo.svg" alt="Munajat" width="64" height="64">
 </div>

+# Munajaa

+A spiritual daily tracker for Muslims to record prayers, dhikr, and good deeds.

 ## What is Munajaa?

-Munajat/Munajat (مناجاة) means "whispering to God" - intimate conversations with Allah.
+Munajaa / Munajat (مناجاة) means "whispering to God" - intimate conversations with Allah.
 This app helps you track your daily spiritual activities and stay connected to your faith.

 ## Features